 You start by walking down towards Dingboche on the side of a hill.
 It’s a pretty gradual uphill.
 The walk isn’t too bad at the start, but it gets a lot steeper.
 Once you see the big frozen lake, it’ll flatten out.
 Even though it’s flatter, I found this section REALLY tough.
 I started seeing double, feeling nauseous, and feeling faint.
-I thought I’d have to be med-evac’d out, but I took a breather and then continued when I was feeling better.
+For a moment, I thought I’d have to be med-evac’d out, but I took a breather and then continued when I was feeling better.
 It’s a steep scramble up to the pass.
 The view from the pass is amazing if you look behind you.
 Looking forwards, towards Lobuche, isn’t as impressive, so make sure to look back!

-We spent about an hour at the top of the pass, but I would have a quick snack and water and keep moving.
+We spent about an hour at the top of the pass, but I would recommend instead having a quick snack and water and continuing to move.
 Though the uphill part of the pass is over, the hard part isn’t!

 Going down, your walking on scree.
-It’s very slippery so watch out!
-There also isn’t a distinct trail, so look out for rock cairns to guide you.
+It’s very slippery, so watch your step!
+There also isn’t a distinct trail; you’ll look out for rock cairns to guide you.
 After a couple hours of this, you’ll reach a valley.
 Unfortunately, you go down the valley only to go back up it.
 The uphill isn’t too bad, and it’s pretty short.

 Once you get back to the top of the valley, you’ll meet the Khumbu Glacier.
 You have to cross this to get to any lodges.
 Again, there isn’t a distinct trail, so follow the rock cairns.
 Lonely Planet describes crossing this glacier as “a final sucker punch,” and I couldn’t agree more.
 It’s a LOT of up and down.
 Also, if you go in late May, the glacier will be melting from under you and rocks will be falling around you.
 It can feel a bit dicey.
 If you’re a solo trekker, DEFINITELY try to link up with others for this bit.

 After you cross the glacier, you just have to walk up one last steep uphill bit, then go downhill, and Lobuche is there!

 If you are skipping Everest Base Camp, go to Dzongla.
 We skipped EBC for two reasons.
-1) I’ve already been there and the views are not that incredible.
+1) I’ve already been there and the views are not that incredible compared to the passes.
 EBC is mainly something you visit to tick off the bucket list.
 2) We were really effing tired.